Tugduoff/RType/README.md

 # R-Type (Multiplayer Variant)

 ## Project Description
-This is a C++ school project in which we recreate the classic **R-Type** game with a multiplayer twist.
-Players can connect to a server as clients, and the server can handle multiple client connections to enable multiplayer gameplay.
+This is a C++ school project in which we recreate the classic [**R-Type**](https://rtype.fandom.com/wiki/R-Type) game with a multiplayer twist.
+This project is available on Windows and Linux.

-## Features
-- **Multiplayer**: Players connect as clients to a central game server.
-- **Server-Client Architecture**: Separate binaries for `r-type_server` and `r-type_client`.
-- **Cross-Platform**: Compatible with Windows and Linux.
+You can now play together on different computers with your friends to the best game ever ! **Go destroy the Bydo together !**

 ## Installation
-To use our game, follow these steps:
+To play our game, follow these steps:

 ### 1. Download the archive
 On the [release page](https://github.com/Tugduoff/RType/releases), download the files corresponding to your operating system :